-The Securities and Exchange Commission (the "SEC") recently published a notice relating to an application for exemptive relief filed by Precidian ETFs Trust ("Precidian") that would permit an actively managed exchange-traded fund ("ETF") to operate without being subject to the current daily portfolio transparency condition included in past active ETF orders.
+The Securities and Exchange Commission (the "SEC") recently granted exemptive relief to Precidian ETFs Trust ("Precidian") that permits an actively managed exchange-traded fund ("ETF") to operate without being subject to the current daily portfolio transparency condition included in past active ETF orders.
 Other applications for exemptive relief that would allow similar actively managed non-transparent ETFs are currently under consideration by the SEC and may be granted in the future.
 We anticipate that this structure may be attractive to many active managers, and that many active equity managers may seek to offer their strategies as ETFs, including potentially through the conversion of an existing open-end fund into an ETF.
 This article provides a high-level overview of key considerations in converting an existing traditional open-end fund ("OEF") into an ETF.
 While it is intended to serve as a useful reference point in evaluating a possible conversion, we encourage sponsors considering a conversion to engage with their Ropes & Gray contact early in the process.